On the Symbol Length of Fields with finite Square Class Number: Bounding the Symbol Length

-\begin{Bemerkung} In the above corollary, we rediscovered \cite[Proposition 2.3h)]{Kahn} for fields with finite square class number $2^d$ in a way that allows us to determine the polynomial explicitly.
-As we are further using the invariants $d_m$ rather than only $d$, our result will be better in most cases. \end{Bemerkung}
+\begin{remark} In the above corollary, we rediscovered \cite[Proposition 2.3h)]{Kahn} for fields with finite square class number $2^d$ in a way that allows us to determine the polynomial explicitly.
+Of course, sticking with $d_m+s_m$ in \Cref{PolynomialBound} rather than replacing them by $d$ will yield better bounds in general but also makes their computation more difficult. \end{remark}